Esbjerg fB: American ownership, relegations, and controversies (2020–24)

-On 28 July 21 of Esbjerg's first-team players sent an open letter to club management, expressing "strong distrust" to Hyballa.
+On 28 July 2021 of Esbjerg's first-team players sent an open letter to club management, expressing "strong distrust" to Hyballa.
 The letter, which was also published in several media outlets, mentions several episodes where Hyballa had physically or mentally abused players.
 Responding to the letter, investor and spokesperson for the Esbjerg board, Paul Conway, stated to JydskeVestkysten that "[i]t's so unprofessional, I've never experienced anything like it.
 It can never be the players who get to decide who get to play and who is the coach."

 On 11 August after weeks of stories in the press and a bad start to the season, Hyballa resigned as manager of Esbjerg and was replaced by Roland Vrabec.
 He was dismissed in March 2022 after seven months, as the club were mathematically out of reach of promotion.
 Rafael van der Vaart was appointed caretaker coach.
 On 18 March, in a 3–0 home loss to Lyngby, Esbjerg hooligans threw firecrackers onto the pitch and rioted after the game which resulted in multiple arrests, as the team were in a relegation battle.
-On May 18th 2022 Esbjerg lost 2-3 to Fremad Amager after blowing a 2-0 lead, and was for the first time in 28 years relegated to 2. division, the Danish 3rd tier, with 8 points to survival and only 2 matches left.
+On 18 May 2022, Esbjerg suffered a devastating 3–2 defeat to Fremad Amager, relinquishing a 2–0 lead.
+This loss marked the first time in 28 years that Esbjerg was relegated to the Danish 2nd Division, the country's third tier.

+In March 2024 Esbjerg was deducted three points in the 2nd Division by the Danish Football Union after a reorganisation of the club, which resulted in new local ownership.

+Promotion and back in local hands (2024–present)

+In May 2024, Esbjerg fB underwent a significant ownership and management transition.
+The Esbjerg Bankruptcy Court confirmed a reconstruction plan proposed by a local steering group, which was approved by all attending creditors.
+This decision ended the club's association with its former American owners, Esbjerg Investment Limited (EIL), spearheaded by Paul Conway, and returned Esbjerg fB to local control.
+Following the court's ruling, the club implemented immediate changes, including appointing a new board and a potential three-point deduction from the standings.
+The new board, led by local businessman Flemming Enevoldsen as chairman, also includes Søren Andersen, Kenneth Hagelskjær, and Søren Copsø.
+The steering group emphasised their primary goal was to preserve the club and prevent bankruptcy, rather than focusing solely on removing the previous American owners.

+Despite the three-point deduction the club secured promotion back to the 1st Division with three matchdays left after a 2–0 away victory over Middelfart Boldklub on 24 May 2024.
+On 31 May, Esbjerg secured the league title after a decisive 6–0 home victory over Akademisk Boldklub.